• Home

 Of course, you’d rather not consider how to handle a cavity.
 After all, your daily dental hygiene habits are dedicated to preventing the development and spread of tooth decay that causes cavities.
 If you do develop a cavity, though, what happens next?
 The staff at our dental clinic in Edmonton will remove all decayed and decaying material to prevent the infection from spreading further.
 What, then, to do with the hole left behind?
 It’ll need to be filled.
-When it comes to getting dental fillings in Edmonton, you have more choices than you may realize.
+When it comes to getting dental fillings in West Edmonton, you have more choices than you may realize.
 Here’s an introduction to each option.

 Composite Fillings